 So to summarize it's a long journey.

-So even if you look at the time I spent working on Calendly, it took seven years for the rest of the world to learn about Calendly.
+So even if you look at the time I spent working on Calendly, it took over seven years for the rest of the world to learn about Calendly.

 And then before I ever got the opportunity to work on Calendly, first, I had to fail five different times.
 Before I got the opportunity to fund Calendly, I had to do the corporate jobs that I had before really well.

 So this journey of Calendly that you know as a business that’s helped hundreds of millions of people, it really started 20 years ago when I left college.

 So the first step was taking those jobs that I had, doing them really well and them allowing me to grow and get other opportunities.
 Then saving that money, and really putting myself in a position in which I could constantly grow and learn.